microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/07_Summary.md

 # Summary

 Well done!
-You made it to the end of the workshop and successfully built an e-commerce website design for Contoso Outdoor Company, leveraging the power of generative AI.
+You made it to the end of the workshop successfully, generating text copy, images, and exploring multi-modal capabilities leveraging the power of generative AI.

 ## Some key points to remember
 - Generative AI models can generate human-like text, images, and code